evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 -----------------------

-One way to solve this issue entirely and fix all problems related to this, is disconnect the query you are doing with it's result.
+One way to solve this issue entirely and fix all problems related to this, is disconnect the query you are doing from its result.

 To do this, you could create a `/queries` endpoint where you could submit a `POST` to with a body that contains all the details to your query.